Do I Need Breast Revision Surgery?

 How soon after breast augmentation can a revision be performed?

 The final results of breast augmentation surgery can take up to six months.
 It is typically recommended to wait at least 6 – 9 months before considering a revision unless you are having breast implant complications like capsular contracture.
 Although the surgical error factor is uncommon with breast augmentation procedures, patients who choose an inexperienced plastic surgeon for their initial surgery may find themselves needing a revision.
 Dr. Jules Walters is a breast revision specialist in the New Orleans area, and can help you get the right results the second time around.

 There are different reasons a patient may need breast revision surgery, and it should be customized to fit each patient’s needs.
 Once Dr. Walters has evaluated your case and listened to your concerns, he will devise a surgical plan and utilize 3D Vectra imaging to give you a digitally simulated outcome of what you can expect.

-If you are in need of breast revision surgery or have additional questions, we invite you to schedule a consultation with Dr. Jules Walters at Walters Plastic Surgery in the New Orleans and Metairie, LA areas.
+If you are in need of breast revision surgery or have additional questions, we invite you to schedule a consultation with Dr. Jules Walters at Dr. Jules Walters in the New Orleans and Metairie, LA areas.